What You Need to Know About Pesticide Residues

 Manufacturing and analytical residue technologies exist for a variety of miscellaneous classes of pesticides, including compounds based on sulfonylurea, pyrethrum, quaternary amine, aminophosphonic acid, and other functionalities.
 These pesticide classes are difficult to include in multiple residue assays because the methods are dependent on specific matrices.

 Whenever pesticides are used, the small amounts that remain in or on fruits, vegetables, grains and other foods are called “residues.”
-Pesticide residue levels are highly-regulated, and while some residues may remain after harvesting, they naturally decline as the pesticide compound breaks down over time.
+Pesticide residues in food are highly-regulated, and while some residues may remain after harvesting, they naturally decline as the pesticide compound breaks down over time.
 Residues also decrease when products are processed, packaged, and washed.

 To help monitor tolerance levels and enforce pesticide regulations, the EPA works with the FDA, (USDA), and local agencies across the U.S.